OWASP/samm/v2.0/beta/core/operations/o-incident-management.md

 - Yes, across the organization
 - Yes, across the organization and required

+#### Q 2
+Will an automatically detected security incident with solid level of confidence be escalated also outside of business hours?

+**Answer Options**
+SAMMQA-G:
+- No
+- Yes, localized to business areas
+- Yes, across the organization
+- Yes, across the organization and required
 #### Notes

 ## Maturity 3
 ### Activity
-Effectiveness and efficiency of the process are continuously challenged and improved, especially but not only based on known recent incidents.
+TL;DR Effectiveness and efficiency of the process are continuously challenged and improved, especially but not only based on known recent incidents.
 Gaps are identified and reliably handled upon.

+THe documented process also includes measures for continuous process improvement.
+The continuity of process improvement is also checked, e.g. via tracking of changes.
+If the process has not been reviewed within reasonable amount of time, such state is detected and handled upon.

+The checklist for suspicious event detection is correlated at least from the following sources:
+* Sources and knowledge bases external to the company (e.g. new vulnerability announcements affecting the used technologies)
+* Past security incidents
+* Threat model outcomes

+Correlation of logs is used for incident detection for all reasonable incident scenarios.
+In case the log data for incident detection is not available, such state is documented as a defect, triaged and handled upon according to the resulting priority / SLA.

+The quality of the incident detection is not dependant on the time or day of the event.
+In case the alert is not acted upon within a defined time, further contact according to a defined escalation paths are notified.

 ### Maturity Questions
 #### Q 1
-Are incidents inspected for root causes to generate further recommendations?
+Is it ensured that both the process and the scope of incident detection is continuously improved?

+**Answer Options**
+SAMMQA-C:
+- No
+- Yes, a small percentage are/do
+- Yes, at least half of them are/do
+- Yes, the majority of them are/do

+#### Q 2
+Is it ensured that the quality of incident detection is not dependant on the time or day of the event occurence?

 **Answer Options**
 SAMMQA-C: